Art of Human Motion

 My paintings come from a wish to hold and examine the moments in life I find forceful and fascinating: the beautiful, the strange, the majestic, and the delightful.
 In the studio, I try to push my own technique ever outward—preparing unusual 2- and 3-D surfaces and practicing various methods to apply paint—in the hope that the objects I make communicate something that will fascinate viewers.

 My route to painting like this has been full of unexpected turns and continuing education.
 In early adulthood, I danced ballet whenever I had free time.
 For a while, after graduating from the U.S. Naval Academy, that meant giving myself a daily barre at sea on an aircraft carrier.
 With a dissertation on combat art and the Iraq war, I received a Ph.D. in theory and cultural studies from Purdue University in 2011.
 More recently I’ve studied plein-air painting in Virginia, drypoint etching with masters in Italy, and wood carving with sculptors in my current home city of Portland, Oregon.
-I’ve had the honor of showing my work at the Smithsonian Institution, the Oregon Military Museum, and commercial and academic galleries throughout the U.S., including my most recent shows in October and November, 2023, at Gay Street Gallery in Washington, VA, then April and May 2024 at Laura Vincent Design & Gallery in my home city of Portland and Figure Ground Gallery, in Seattle.
+I’ve had the honor of showing my work at the Smithsonian Institution, the Oregon Military Museum, and commercial and academic galleries throughout the U.S., including my most recent shows in October and November, 2023, at Gay Street Gallery in Washington, VA, then March and April, 2024 at Laura Vincent Design & Gallery in my home city of Portland and Figure Ground Gallery in Seattle.